 Undergraduate Studies Council (CEG)

-The Undergraduate Studies Council is a deliberative and consultative body on undergraduate matters, chaired by the Prorector for Undergraduate Studies and Basic Education, who is appointed by the Rector.
+The Undergraduate Studies Council is a deliberative and consultative body on undergraduate and basic education matters, chaired by the Prorector for Undergraduate Studies and Basic Education, who is appointed by the Rector.

 The responsibilities of the Undergraduate Studies Council are:

-• propose undergraduate policies and rules to the University Council;
+• propose policies and regulations related to undergraduate programs and basic education to the University Council;

-• approve the creation or cancellation of undergraduate programs;
+• approve the creation or discontinuation of undergraduate and basic education programs;

-• prepare and approve the operating rules for the Council;
+• draft and approve the Council’s operating rules;

-• approve the rules relating to the University Entrance Examination;
+• approve the regulations regarding the University Entrance Examination (Vestibular);

-• establish evaluation policies for the undergraduate programs;
+• establish evaluation policies for undergraduate and basic education ;

-• propose rules and guidelines on faculty workload to the University Council;
+• propose rules and guidelines concerning the workload of teaching staff, including those in basic education, to the University Council;

-• express opinions on matters, plans or proposals within its area of activity;
+• issue opinions on matters, proposals or plans within its area of competence;

 Further information: